JanHerca/urantiapedia/output/wikijs/en/article/UF_News_Online/Sharing_The_Urantia_Book.md

 "Wisdom to answer to the complete satisfaction of the student and in a way that will ensure their continued study with the revelation.

 "Our work with inmates has become a two-way ministry.
+We impart awareness to each other; the teacher becomes the student, and the student becomes the teacher.
+Every aspect of this morontia mota quote is incorporated in our work with inmates.
+It is truly a labor of love.”

 <figure id="Figure_2" class="image urantiapedia">
 <img src="/image/article/UF_News_Online/2022_12/046.jpg">
 <figcaption><em>Painting by Reinaldo Dennes, Texas</em></figcaption>
 </figure>

-We impart awareness to each other; the teacher becomes the student, and the student becomes the teacher.
-Every aspect of this morontia mota quote is incorporated in our work with inmates.
-It is truly a labor of love."

 ## You Are Invited